 Of course, if your friend or family borrowing the vehicle was not at fault for the accident then your insurance will not be affected.
 The at-fault party will be obligated to pay for any damages caused by the accident.
 Concurrently, if the driver of your vehicle was not given explicit permission to drive your car then the driver’s insurance policy will be considered the primary coverage.

 Insurance policies are almost always full of caveats designed to allow insurance companies to easily deny coverage, especially in cases of dramatic injuries or deaths.
-According to the website of an Oceanside car accident lawyer, car accidents frequently cause severe, life-altering injuries.
+Car accidents frequently cause severe, life-altering injuries.
 This is exactly the sort of thing an insurance company will try to deny covering.
 Make sure your coverage includes personal injury protection to keep yourself off the hook for these sorts of accidents.Read More